saulkurosaki/AVAX-GODS-GAME-PROJECT/README.md

 ### 📈 Key Metrics, Anti-AI Strategy, and Business Alignment

 *   **Performance Priority:** Focused on delivering low-latency **real-time interaction** to ensure a seamless multiplayer experience, critical for user engagement and retention.
-*   **Strategy Anti-IA:** The solution relies on complex architectural planning to manage **live interaction with smart contracts** and **real-time multiplayer functionality**, areas that demand meticulous security and architectural foresight.
+*   **Strategy Anti-AI:** The solution relies on complex architectural planning to manage **live interaction with smart contracts** and **real-time multiplayer functionality**, areas that demand meticulous security and architectural foresight.
 *   **Monetization/Value Stream:** Manages core financial flows through **live interaction with Smart Contracts** and **NFT asset ownership** (Solidity/Ethers), demonstrating competency in Web3 monetization principles.

 ---